 You can feel them opening up, unlatching their hearts and minds from all the unnecessary cargo they’ve been carrying.
 And I always encourage the woman to go to nature to find answers when they are dealing with something no matter what it is.
 Go and take your shoes off, walk through the grass, feel the dew on your feet, swim in the lake, press your bare skin against a tree.
 That’s when resolution comes, when you’re in your most serene and anchored place.
 Once you deeply allow yourself to be identified within nature, there is less need for so much structure in your life.

-Cae Mabon, in North Wales wasn’t the original place to gather, but we are about to have our fifth gathering on that particular piece of land.
-Cae Mabon was created by the storyteller Eric Maddern over 30 years ago, there’s a lot of myth in the area of Snowdonia, I think the folklore carries a lot of value given what we do here.
+We gather at Cae Mabon, a place that was created by the storyteller Eric Maddern over 30 years ago, there’s a lot of myth in the area of Snowdonia, I think the folklore carries a lot of value given what we do here.
 Nestled in an ancient oak forest, dotted with little cob houses and wooden huts, people have gathered here for years, their only intention, deep respect for the Earth, and every person who comes here has a keen sense of guardianship of the place, yet we all know we are simply guests.